Battle of Turtuk: The battle

 On 9 December, the Indian force while approaching the Pakistani base camp of Chulunkha defence complex and encountered heavy mortar and machine gun fire from multiple sides.
 The force was able to overcome the heavy firing and capture the Chulunkha defence complex.

 The next task was to capture Turtuk on the left bank of the Shyok river.
 On 14 December, the force commenced the advance to take Turtuk village attack while simultaneously commencing mortar fire on the Pakistani defences to soften them up.
 When the mortar fire stopped and the force entered Turtuk village, it found that the Pakistani defenders had fled the previous night.
 Only the menfolk of the village were still present in the village while the women and children were hiding in a nullah nearby, afraid of violence and atrocities by the Indian troops.
 Major Rinchen was able to reassure the villagers of their safety and told them "The Indian Army will help you in all respects.
 Bring back your womenfolk and children.
 They are like our mothers and sisters.
 I will be responsible for their safety, if there is any misbehaviour on the part of any soldier or civilian who has come with us, I shall take disciplinary action against the person who misbehaves."

 The next day, Major Rinchen and his unit proceeded to Tyakshi and Pachethang.
 By that time Pakistani forces had withdrawn, so the unit faced no resistance in capturing these 2 objectives.

 On 17 December morning, the unit prepared to launch an attack on Prahnu and Piun, however on the same afternoon, the Pakistan government agreed to a ceasefire and the Indian forces were ordered to cease fire.

 Result

-The battle resulted in India's capture of around 590 sq km of mostly mountains of Ladakh Range and Karakorum Range, Mountains ranging in height from 18,000 to 23,000 feet high and four small villages of Turtuk, Chalunkha, Thang, and Takshi were captured from Pakistani-administered Kashmir.
+The battle resulted in India's capture of around 580 sq km of mostly mountains of Ladakh Range and Karakorum Range, Mountains ranging in height from 18,000 to 23,000 feet high and four small villages of Turtuk, Chalunkha, Thang, and Takshi were captured from Pakistani-administered Kashmir.
 The capture of Point 18402, the highest post ever captured, was a major strategic victory as from this point the entire Shyok valley stretching from Turtuk and Chulunkha in the East, to the Indian headquarters at Partapur and the airfield at Thoise in the west were visible and therefore exposed to attack and observation.

+Under the Shimla Agreement, India gave back more than 13,000 km2 of land that the Indian Army had seized in Pakistan during the war, though India retained a few strategic mountain peaks of Pakistan controlled Kashmir (which is administered by Pakistan and claimed by India), including Turtuk, Dhothang, Tyakshi (earlier called Tiaqsi) and Chalunka of Chorbat Valley, which was more than 580 km2.